laurenhamel/mync/README.md

 3. Add your workstation's settings to storage with `mync push`.

-4. Start synching your workstations with `mync sync`.
+4. Start syncing your workstations with `mync sync`.

 5. Check the status of your workstation at anytime using `mync status`.